How Much Is My Website Worth In 2025?

 Profit Based Valuation

-This is the standard valuation process that most website brokers, and/or buyers and sellers use for determining the value of a website on sale.
+This is the standard valuation process that most website brokers and/or buyers and sellers use to determine the value of a website for sale.

 The basic formula is: